Introduction

 Use the Freeze function as follows:

 • Dampen all the strings of a unison except for the one you are currently tuning.
 Strike the note slowly and repeatedly as evenly as possible in mezzo forte.
-Focus exclusively on bringing the gray, frozen indicator to the zero position on the scale.
+Focus exclusively on bringing the gray, freeze indicator to the zero position on the scale.

 Freezing the indicator at zero position